A Smart, Stylish Woman’s Advice on Meeting Smart, Stylish Women

 Hey!
 I’m 19 and a sophomore in college…well kind of college.
 I go to a military college and not too much goes on here.
 I can’t drink or go to bars, but I love to dress well with the expert advice of your blog!
-The thing that I want to know is where to go to meet smart, stylish girls without competing with hundreds of other guys at the club or bar.
+The thing that I want to know is where to go to meet smart, stylish women (well, girls) without competing with hundreds of other guys at the club or bar.
 I go to the city quite a bit, but I haven’t had much luck with meeting decent girls!
 Thanks for the help!

-I guess what I would say is it takes just going out MORE.
-My entire freshman year of college I had terrible luck in love (ha! oh my god I can’t believe I just wrote that); I dated a couple of guys but they didn’t really stick.
+My entire freshman year of college I had terrible luck in love (ha! oh my god I can’t believe I just wrote that).
+I dated a couple of guys but they didn’t really stick.
 I found myself retreating more and more into my studies, going to the library on Friday and Saturday nights until they closed at midnight.
-My school was really tough about ID’ing, so I couldn’t get into bars like I had in Madison as a junior and senior in high school (sorry Mom and Dad!
-No 18-year-old likes bowling as much as my friends claimed to).
-And I hated hated hated (hated) the frat scene.
+My school was really tough about ID’s, so I couldn’t get into bars like I had in Madison as a junior and senior in high school (sorry Mom and Dad!
+No 18-year-old likes bowling as much as my friends and I claimed to enjoy the sport).
+And I hated hated hated the frat scene.

-I had no interest in standing on a sticky floor in the basement of some frat while a guy in a Hollister polo that was identical to every other guy in the room’s Hollister polo tried to tell me about their next car wash with beta theta who gives a crappa.
+I had no interest in standing on a sticky floor in the basement of some frat while a guy in a Hollister polo that was identical to every other guy in the room’s Hollister polo tried to tell me about their next car wash with Beta Theta who gives a Crappa.

 So I studied.
 And studied some more.

 But I realized that I wasn’t going to meet any guys if I didn’t get my butt out of the library.
 Sure, maybe if I’d looked around a little I may have locked eyes with some similarly geeky, straight-A determined guy and falling madly in academic-minded love.
-We’d have bonded in the stacks and lived happily ever after.
-But, well, I went to the libraries in sweats most of the time and my twenty-pound backpack and massive headphones didn’t really say, “Hi there, handsome; wanna chat?”
+We’d have bonded in the stacks (and maybe more?! oh la la) and lived happily ever after.

 I walked in and the school’s star basketball player was sitting on the couch.
 All seven feet, Germanic blonde hair and blue eyes of him.
 Our eyes locked.
 I beat him in flip cup.
 We dated for three and a half years.